BlackCubes/SHS--Paraeducator/2019-2020/own-notes/chemistry/final-assignment_2020-05-24.md

 \ce{{ } \\ K^{1+}Br^{1-}} \quad \ce{{ } \\ +} \quad \ce{OH^{1-}\\ Fe^{3+}OH^{1-}\\ OH^{1-}} \quad \ce{{ } \\ ->} \quad \ce{{ } \\ K^{1+}OH^{1-}} \quad \ce{{ } \\ +} \quad \ce{Br^{1-}\\ Fe^{3+}Br^{1-}\\ Br^{1-}}
 \end{align*}
 $$
-As you can see, there are unequal amounts of chemical substances on both the left and right side: $\ce{Br}$ has one at the left, but it has three on the right; $\ce{OH}$ has three on the left, but it has one on the right; and both $\ce{K}$ and $\ce{Fe}$ have an equal amount of one on both sides.
+As you can see, there are unequal amounts of chemical substances on both the left and right side: $\ce{Br}$ has one at the left, but it has three on the right; $\ce{OH}$ has three on the left, but it has one on the right; and both $\ce{K}$ and $\ce{Fe}$ have an equal amount on both sides.
 This needs to be balanced.
 I'll use a table to tally how much chemical substances we need along with a visualization, but in your case it is probably best to stick with a table due to time constraints on tests and other class works/activities.
 But, if you need to use a visualization then do it.

 | Substance | Reactant | Product |
 | --------- | -------- | ------- |